AlizerUncaged/The-Obsession-Letter/Client/Armitage/README.md

 - Randomly turns into another process from System32
 - Compiles code snippets at runtime - useful to not get detected by the AV

-and many more, I'll be revising the letter and adding all the features I can think of (and is possible).
+_**and many more**_, I'll be revising the letter and adding all the features I can think of (and is possible).
 If you feel like contributing, please do 💓